 What's your favourite meal?

-Is there a food item you always carry on tour?
+Is there a snack that you always carry in your kit bag when touring?

 What's your favourite post-workout snack?

-Is there something you have removed from or added to your diet as part of a fitness regimen?
+Is there something you really love to eat but have removed from your diet as part of a fitness regimen?